ILIAS-eLearning/ILIAS/docs/INSTALL.md

 Since ILIAS 5.1 a new WebAccessChecker (WAC) is implemented by default.
 To make use of WAC you need to enable ```mod_rewrite``` in you Apache configuration.

 Please note that this will not work with Nginx as ```.htaccess```-files are not supported.
-Instead you can add the following to your Nginx configuration file:
+Instead you can add the following to your Nginx configuration file (please note that Nginx isn't officially supported):

 ```
 server {